 - 4 cups chopped rhubarb

 - 2 cups water

 - 1 teaspoon black pepper

 - 1/2–1 teaspoon red chili flakes, or to taste

 - Combine all the ingredients in a large saucepan.

 - Bring to a boil, then reduce heat and simmer for 20-25 minutes, stirring often (especially towards the end of cooking), until the rhubarb is tender.

 - Blend until smooth using an immersion blender (or transfer to a blender or food processor to blend).

-- Use immediately or store in the refrigerator for about a week or freeze for longer storage.
+- Use immediately or store in the refrigerator for 1-2 weeks or freeze for longer storage.*